nerves-project/nerves_system_br/README.md

     mkdir ~/.nerves-cache  # optional

-Next, you will need to choose an initial platform and configuration for the SDK.
+Next, you will need to choose an initial platform and configuration.
 Change to the nerves-sdk directory and run `make help` for an up-to-date list of options.
 Then run the following: